feeless/feeless/README.md

   ~80%<sup>1</sup> confirmation.)
 * Decentralized (as much as Bitcoin).
 * No inflation.
-* Significantly less energy use than Bitcoin.
+* Massively less energy use than Bitcoin.

 Other names: Nano cryptocurrency, Nano coin, Rai Blocks.